erikeldridge/app-quality-cookbook/tools/github.md

 # Github

-Github is widely used and provides an excellent interface for working with a repository
+Github is widely used and provides an excellent interface for working with remote repositories.

 ## Prerequisites